How to set up a school laboratory?

 An International Standard Laboratory for School is giving young people a safe environment to explore the sciences which is the key to educating future doctors, techs, analysts, researchers, and scientists.

 When designing and building a school lab, there are several important considerations to make to determine exactly what your school’s needs are.
-AdvanceLab offers below their experiences in dealing with this kind of projects in Singapore.
+At AdvanceLab we offer below our experiences in dealing with this kind of projects.

 How Many Labs Does Your School Require?